booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A3/README.md

      ```

    * Create a private key for your CA certificate.
-     Up to now you generated keys without password protection (as it is an demo only).
+     Up to now you generated keys without password protection (as it is a demo only).
 The private key of the CA certificate will be password protected - that's what the parameter `-aes256` does.
 Make sure you remember the password you are setting here.
 You will need it within this exercise and the following:
      ```Bash
      ~# openssl genrsa -aes256 -out ca/private/cacert.key 4096
      Generating RSA private key, 4096 bit long modulus